gbti-network/nextjs-google-drive-directory/README.md

 # NextJs Google Drive Directory

-## Introduction
+## Asset Introduction

-This NextJS/React app provides a way to access and organize process documents through a directory portal that is linked to a single Google Drive folder.
-The directory portal is navigable and searchable, allowing users to quickly find the information they need.
+This NextJS/React app provides a way to access the contents of a Google Drive directory through a single page application.
+Once a target folder is supplied, it creates categories from subfolders that can be navigated and even searched.

-The app eliminates the need to search through unrelated Google Drive directories and shared folders, reducing clutter in search results.
-By hosting process documents within Google Drive, teams can avoid the use of third-party knowledge management systems and keep their information centralized.
+This novel app eliminates the need for users to search through unrelated Google Drive directories, files, and shared folders, reducing clutter in search results.

-Our app offers a straightforward solution for managing process documents, making it easier to find and access the information that teams need.
-In addition, the app can be hosted for free on platforms such as [Vercel](https://vercel.com/new) and is secured through a secure Google Simple Sign-on process.
+Our app offers a straightforward solution for managing process documents, making it easier to find and access the information that teams need without having to shift through unrelated content.

+In addition, this app can be hosted for free on platforms such as [Vercel](https://vercel.com/new) and is secured through a secure Google Simple Sign-on process.
+Users without the correct access permissions will not be able to make use of this customized content portal.

 Once launched, users can access the single-page application with ease, knowing that their information is protected.